 "My art should be as malleable as the world we live in.
 It should not be stagnant.
 It should possess life, and inspire the looker to give and take life from it."

-An ambitious creative with roots in Minneapolis, Jennifer Charboneau completed her Fine Arts degree in 2008 and traveled to 21 different countries living as a nomadic artist for over 10 years.
+An ambitious creative with roots in Minneapolis, Jennifer Charboneau completed her Fine Arts Painting degree in 2008.
+She then traveled to 21 different countries living as a nomadic painter and muralist for over 10 years.
 The creative energy in Reno-Tahoe, the expansive landscapes to explore, and events like Burning Man, have inspired her to make Reno home while not on the road.

 Charboneau’s creative process begins from obsessive observation of all the diverse places she finds herself exploring.
 What begins as chaotic pen sketches and captured moments in prose, later become refined instinctual abstractions of form and movement.